hiesabx/reservoirflow/README.md

 - History matching using machine learning.
 - Reinforcement learning to achieve better production strategies for specific goals (e.g. maximize recovery, accelerate production).
 - Physics-informed neural networks and deep learning models.
-- Advanced computing such as: GPU Computing, Quantum Computing, and Cluod Computing.
+- Advanced computing such as: GPU Computing, Quantum Computing, and Cloud Computing.

 The author aims first to create an open-source community for oil&gas industry and perhaps form a start-up that can take this duty as a business mention.